Explore the exercise of power in its myriad forms and consequences.

-The Political Science major is concerned with the exercise of power in its myriad forms and consequences.
-Students explore central issues such as the ethical problems attendant to the exercise of power; the history of important political ideas; the impact of different forces on the operation of politics; the features of the US political system; and international interactions and the causes of war and peace.
+The Bachelor of Arts degree in Political Science in the College of Letters & Science is concerned with exploring the exercise of power in its myriad forms and consequences.
+Students in the major explore central issues such as the ethical problems attendant to the exercise of power; the history of important political ideas; the impact of historical, economic, and social forces on the operation of politics; the functioning and distinctive features of the US political system; the diversity of political systems and the significance of these differences; and the interactions among international actors and the causes of war and peace.
+The major is offered by the Charles and Louise Travers Department of Political Science, which has long been regarded as one of the finest places to study politics and government.

 -